Will watercolour fade?

-So, now you know that watercolour is NOT more delicate than other paint and it’s wrong to believe that it will fade quicker than other type of painting.
+So, now you know that watercolour is not more delicate than other paint and it’s wrong to believe that it will fade quicker than other types of painting.

 I personally use only the most permanent modern pigments with the best light-fastness ratings.
-When properly cared for, my watercolors will likely last for many centuries without fade, probably more than most oil paintings on canvas.
+When properly cared for, my watercolours will likely last for many centuries without fading, probably more than most oil paintings on canvas.

-I hope this will make think about the common misunderstanding about watercolor, unfortunately the knowledge about this ancient technique is what is really fading.
+I hope this will make think about the common misunderstanding about watercolour, unfortunately, the knowledge about this ancient technique is what is really fading.

-Watercolor is a wonderful medium because of its freshness, transparency, spontaneity, movement, and vibrancy.
-Its unpredictable characteristic is why it’s one of my favorite mediums, the way the water moves and evaporates leaving behind permanent pigment on the paper is unique, and these extremely rich colours granulations are impossible to emulate with any other medium.
+Watercolour is a wonderful medium because of its freshness, transparency, spontaneity, movement, and vibrancy.
+Its unpredictable characteristic is why it’s one of my favourite mediums, the way the water moves and evaporates leaving behind permanent pigment on the paper is unique, and these extremely rich colour granulations are impossible to emulate with any other medium.

-I am more than happy to advise collectors on proper handling, framing and care Instructions to ensure your painting will remains in perfect condition through the time.
+I am more than happy to advise collectors on proper handling, framing and care Instructions to ensure your painting will remain in perfect condition through time.

 Would you like to learn in more detail about painting and materials?
 Feel free to contact me today to organize lessons or workshops at my studio.